tiprankstipranks

 We rely on the significant experience and specialized expertise of our executive management and other key personnel and the loss of any of our executive management or key personnel or our inability to successfully hire their successors could harm our business.

 Our performance is substantially dependent on the continued services and on the performance of our executive management and other key personnel, who have extensive experience and specialized expertise in our business.
-Our Chief Executive Officer, Leonard Mazur, our Vice Chairman, Myron Holubiak, and our Chief Medical Officer and Executive Vice President, Myron Czuczman, in particular have significant experience in the running of pharmaceutical companies and/or drug development itself.
-In addition, Matt Angel, a director of NoveCite, is serving as a technical consultant to that company and was instrumental in the discovery and development to date of NoveCite.
+Our Chief Executive Officer, Leonard Mazur, our Vice Chairman, Myron Holubiak, our Chief Financial Officer and Chief Business Officer, Jaime Bartushak, and our Chief Medical Officer and Executive Vice President, Myron Czuczman, in particular have significant experience in the running of pharmaceutical companies and/or drug development itself.
 This depth of experience is of significant benefit to us, especially given the small size of our management team and our company, including our subsidiaries.
-The loss of the services of any of Mr. Mazur, Mr. Holubiak, Dr. Czuczman or Dr. Angel, as well as any other member of our executive management or any key employees, including those at NoveCite, could harm our ability to attract capital and develop and commercialize our product candidates.
-Neither we nor NoveCite has key man life insurance policies.
+The loss of the services of any of Mr. Mazur, Mr. Holubiak and Dr. Czuczman as well as any other member of our executive management or any key employees, including those at NoveCite or Citius Oncology, could harm our ability to attract capital and develop and commercialize our product candidates.
+Neither we nor NoveCite nor Citius Oncology has key man life insurance policies.

 Supply Chain - Risk 1

 We do not have and do not intend to establish our own manufacturing facilities.
-Consequently, we lack the physical plant to formulate and manufacture our product candidates, which are currently being manufactured entirely by commercial third-party manufacturers.
-If any product candidate we might develop or acquire in the future receives FDA approval, we will rely on one or more third-party contractors to manufacture our products.
-If, for any reason, we become unable to rely on our current source or any future source or sources to manufacture our product candidates, either for pre-clinical or clinical trials or for commercial quantities, then we would need to identify and contract with additional or replacement third-party manufacturers to manufacture compounds for preclinical, clinical, and commercial purposes.
-We might not be successful in identifying additional or replacement third-party manufacturers, or in negotiating acceptable terms with any that we do identify.
-If we are unable to secure and maintain third-party manufacturing capacity, the development and sales of our product candidates and our financial performance might be materially and adversely affected.
-In addition, before any of our collaborators can begin to commercially manufacture our product candidates, each must obtain regulatory approval of the manufacturing facility and process.
-Manufacturing of drugs for clinical and commercial purposes must comply with the FDA's good manufacturing practice, or cGMP, and applicable non-U.S. regulatory requirements.
-The cGMP requirements govern quality control and documentation policies and procedures.
-Complying with cGMP and non-U.S. regulatory requirements will require that we expend time, money, and effort in production, recordkeeping, and quality control to assure that the product meets applicable specifications and other requirements.
-Our contracted manufacturing facilities must also pass a pre-approval inspection prior to FDA approval.
-Failure to pass a pre-approval inspection might significantly delay FDA approval of our product candidates.
-If any of our collaborators fails to comply with these requirements, we would be subject to possible regulatory action which could limit the jurisdictions in which we are permitted to sell our product candidates.
+Consequently, we lack the physical plant to formulate and manufacture our product candidates, which have to be produced by third-party manufacturers.
+If we fail to raise additional capital, and as a result are unable to abide by our contractual obligations with these third-party manufacturers and suppliers, including making timely payment, the necessary third-party support to commercialize LYMPHIR could be delayed or terminated.
+We, through Citius Oncology, have secured supply agreements for LYMPHIR with the two third-party facilities who are in compliance with current good manufacturing practices ("cGMP") as generally accepted by the FDA.
+We rely on these third-party contractors for our manufacturing.
+Manufacturing of drugs for clinical and commercial purposes must comply with the FDA's cGMP and applicable non-U.S. regulatory requirements and before any of our collaborators can begin to commercially manufacture our product candidates, each must obtain regulatory approval of the manufacturing facility and process.
+If, for any reason, we become unable to rely on these sources or any future source or sources to manufacture LYMPHIR or any future product candidates, either for pre-clinical or clinical trials or for commercial quantities, then we would need to identify and contract with additional or replacement third-party manufacturers to manufacture compounds for preclinical, clinical, and commercial purposes.
+We might not be successful in identifying additional or replacement third-party manufacturers, or in negotiating acceptable terms with any that we might identify.
+If we are unable to secure and maintain third-party manufacturing capacity, the development and sales of LYMPHIR, and any future product candidates, and our financial performance might be materially and adversely affected.
+Additionally, if any of our collaborators fails to comply with the cGMP requirements, we would be subject to possible regulatory action which could limit the jurisdictions in which we are permitted to sell LYMPHIR, or any future product candidate.
 As a result, our business, financial condition, and results of operations might be materially harmed.
 Our reliance on a limited number of third-party manufacturers exposes us to the following risks: - We might be unable to identify manufacturers for commercial supply on acceptable terms or at all because the number of potential manufacturers is limited and the FDA must approve any replacement contractor.
 This approval would generally require compliance inspections.
-In addition, a new manufacturer would have to be educated in, or develop substantially equivalent processes for, production of our product candidates after receipt of FDA approval, if any; - Our third-party manufacturers might be unable to formulate and manufacture our product candidates in the volume and of the quality required to meet our clinical and commercial needs, if any; - Our contract manufacturers might not perform as agreed or might not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our product candidates for commercialization; - Currently, the contract manufacturer for our clinical supplies is foreign, which increases the risk of shipping delays, adds the risk of import restrictions, and adds the risk of political and environmental uncertainties that might affect those countries; - Drug manufacturers are subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMP and other government regulations and corresponding foreign standards.
-We do not have control over third-party manufacturers' compliance with these regulations and standards;- If any third-party manufacturer makes improvements in the manufacturing process for our product candidates, we might not own, or might have to share, the intellectual property rights to the innovation with our licensors;- Operations of our third-party manufacturers or suppliers could be disrupted by conditions unrelated to our business or operations, including a bankruptcy of the manufacturer or supplier or a natural disaster or a pandemic such as COVID-19; and - We might compete with other companies for access to these manufacturers' facilities and might be subject to manufacturing delays if the manufacturers give other clients higher priority than us.
-Each of these risks could delay our clinical trials or the approval, if any, of our product candidates by the FDA or any foreign regulatory agency or the commercialization of our product candidates and could result in higher costs or deprive us of potential product revenues.
+In addition, a new manufacturer would have to be educated in, or develop substantially equivalent processes for, the production of LYMPHIR and any product candidate approved by the FDA;- Our third-party manufacturers might be unable to formulate and manufacture LYMPHIR and any product candidate in the volume and of the quality required to meet our clinical and commercial needs;- Our contract manufacturers might not perform as agreed or might not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute LYMPHIR, and any future product candidate approved by the FDA, for commercialization;- Currently, one of the contract manufacturers for LYMPHIR is foreign (located in Italy), which increases the risk of shipping delays, adds the risk of import restrictions, and adds the risk of political and environmental uncertainties that might affect those countries;- Drug manufacturers are subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMP and other government regulations and corresponding foreign standards.
+We do not have control over third-party manufacturers' compliance with these regulations and standards;- If any third-party manufacturer makes improvements in the manufacturing process for our product candidates, we might not own, or might have to share, the intellectual property rights to the innovation with our licensors;- Operations of our third-party manufacturers or suppliers could be disrupted by conditions unrelated to our business or operations, including a bankruptcy of the manufacturer or supplier or a natural disaster or a pandemic such as COVID-19; and - We might compete with other companies for access to these manufacturers' facilities and might be subject to manufacturing delays if the manufacturers give other clients higher priority.
+Each of these risks could delay our clinical trials or the approval, if any, of our product candidates by the FDA or any foreign regulatory agency or the commercialization of LYMPHIR and could result in higher costs or deprive us of potential product revenues.
 As a result, our business, financial condition, and results of operations might be materially harmed.

 Supply Chain - Risk 2